Shabir Randeree CBE

 Rachel is on the Board of Enactus UK, an international non-profit organisation dedicated to inspiring students to improve the world through entrepreneurial action.
 She is also on the Living Wage Advisory Council, an issue on which KPMG has a long and proud association.
 She is a trustee on the KPMG Foundation Board, an independent charitable foundation that focuses on education and social projects for the disadvantaged and under-privileged.

 David Glass is a partner at international creative agency M&C Saatchi.
 For almost twenty years he has helped to run its export division, with global clients such as Siemens, Airbus and Etihad Airways.
 David has particular expertise researching and managing behaviour change and internal communication campaigns, across complex organisations working with senior management and stakeholders.

-Director, Flint Global
+Partner, Flint Global

-Matthew Hanney is a Director at Flint Global, a business advisory firm.
+Matthew Hanney is a Partner at Flint Global, a business advisory firm.
 He advises companies in the tech, digital and sharing economy sectors, and on providing Brexit analysis.
 Prior to joining Flint Global he was a Special Adviser to the Deputy Prime Minister in the Coalition Government between 2010 to 2015, covering policy areas including the Home Office, European relations and Constitutional Affairs.
 Prior to that he worked in the UK Parliament.
 He has also written for The Economist on European political issues.